syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ![Displaying Bubble Sector in Blazor HeatMap Chart](images/bubble/blazor-heatmap-chart-bubble-sector.png)

-### Bubble size and color
+### Combining size and color bubble attributes

-When the bubble HeatMap is rendered by setting the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property as **SizeAndColor**, the bubble for the cells will be rendered with different sizes and colors.
+When the bubble HeatMap is rendered by setting the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **SizeAndColor**, the bubbles for the cells are rendered with different sizes and colors.

-The following example illustrates the different data binding with size and color bubble types in the HeatMap.
+The following example illustrates the different data binding with size and color bubble attributes in the HeatMap.

-#### Array binding
+**Array binding**

-When an array of numbers is specified as the `DataSource`, the bubble HeatMap can be rendered with different sizes and colors depending on the data.
+When an array of numbers is specified as the `DataSource`, the bubble HeatMap can be rendered with different sizes and colors depending on the bound data.

-##### Table
+**Table**

-The following example illustrates how to render a bubble HeatMap with varied sizes and colors using array table binding.
+The following example illustrates how to render a bubble HeatMap with different sizes and colors using array table binding.

 ```cshtml